 Attraction Passes that Include the Empire State Building

 As with many cities around the world, there are a number of attraction passes for New York City which include free or discounted admission to some of the top attractions in the city.
-I’ve put together a comprehensive guide to New York Attraction passes, but here’s a quick list of the ones which include free entry to the Empire State Building.
+I’ve put together a comprehensive guide to New York Attraction passes, but here’s a quick list of the ones which include entry to the Empire State Building.

-- The New York Pass – includes standard skip the ticket line entry to the Empire State Building as well as over 100 other attractions in the city
+- The New York Pass (Go City) – includes standard skip-the-ticket-line entry to the Empire State Building as well as over 100 other attractions in the city.
+This is better value if you’re packing a lot in over several days.

 On a recent trip to New York City we used the New York Pass to visit the Empire State Building and had no issues.

-Note that you do not need to reserve a timeslot with these passes, however at busier times it can be a good idea to do so.
+Note that you do not need to reserve a timeslot with these passes, but at busier times it can be a good idea to do so.
 Information on how to do so is provided with each pass.

 Can You Skip The Lines at the Empire State Building?